Master's Program in Art, Law and Business

 Approximately 90% of our graduates progress to a commerce career.

 Art Business I, II, III

-Art Business provides an introduction to the main players and their interaction within the art markets; also introduced are the tools that are necessary to critically assess the markets qualitatively and quantitatively.
+Art Business gives students the tools they need to critically assess the markets qualitatively and quantitatively.
 The Art Business course investigates the dynamics of the art market(s) within the current international economy.
 Topics covered include: economics, finance, accounting, statistics, spreadsheet construction, marketing and strategy.

 3 credits per term (9 credits total)